discos/discos2class/README.md

 ```

 Each file contains the integrated spectrum relative to the specified polarization for the specified backend section
 in that particular scan.
-These files can be directly opened with **class** software.
+These files can be directly opened with **CLASS** software.

-You can now use class software to inspect your data:
+You can now use CLASS software to inspect your data:

 ```bash
 $ cd classdata/20160331-104808-7-15-w3oh_class $